-A metabolite is deemed relevant if there is a reason to assume that it has comparable intrinsic properties as the parent substance in terms of its biological target activity, or that it poses a higher or comparable risk to organisms than the parent substance or that it has certain toxicological properties that are considered unacceptable.
+A metabolite is deemed relevant if there is a reason to assume that it has intrinsic properties comparable to the parent substance in terms of its biological target activity, or that it poses a higher or comparable risk to organisms than the parent substance or that it has certain toxicological properties that are considered unacceptable.
 Such a metabolite is relevant for the overall approval decision or for the definition of risk mitigation measures;

-29) 'impurity'

-Any component other than the pure active substance and/or variant which is present in the technical material (including originating from the manufacturing process or from degradation during storage);
+33. 'impurity' means any component other than the pure active substance and/or variant which is present in the technical material (including components originating from the manufacturing process or from degradation during storage);